Sustainability Data

 Electrical power emission factors:

-(Japan) In fiscal 2022, the adjusted emissions factor in the emission factors for each electrical power company is used.
-In fiscal 2021 and earlier, the basic emission factor is used.
+(Japan) The adjusted emissions factor in the emission factors for each electrical power company is used.

 (Overseas) The CO₂ emissions factor for each country as reported by the International Energy Agency (IEA) is used.